March 2025

 for Single Exit Stair Building Design

-The purpose of this report is to document findings and provide recommendations for the design of buildings containing a residential occupancy that are served by a single exit stair (SES).
-Section 2 of the report provides recommendations for buildings designed to Part 3 of the 2020 National Building Code of Canada.
-Specific discussion of smaller buildings designed in accordance with Part 9 of the NBC (not more than three storeys in building height and not more than 600m2 in building area) are included in Section 3 of the report.
+Section 3 of the report provides specific discussion of smaller buildings designed in accordance with Part 9 of the NBC (not more than three storeys in building height and not more than 600m2 in building area).

 The recommendations contained within this report are based on: